Chetwynd, British Columbia: Government and politics

 The District of Chetwynd's council-manager form of municipal government is headed by a mayor (who also represents Chetwynd on the Peace River Regional District's governing board) and a six-member council.
 These positions, plus two school board trustees, are subject to at-large elections every three years.
 Mayor Allen Courtoreille was first elected in 2018.
 He was preceded by Merlin Nichol (2011–2018) and Evan Saugstad (2003–2011), and long-time mayor Charlie Lasser.
 The city funds a volunteer fire department, which services the town and nearby rural communities.
 It also maintains the sewer, water, local road, sidewalk, street lighting, animal control, building inspection, park, and recreation services.
 The city also partially funds a ten officer Royal Canadian Mounted Police detachment, which covers the municipality and nearby rural communities.

-The Province staffs a government agent office in Chetwynd for access to licenses, permits, and government programs.
-Through the Northern Health Authority the province operates the five-bed Chetwynd General Hospital.
-As part of the Peace River South provincial electoral district, it is represented in the Legislative Assembly of British Columbia by BC Liberal Mike Bernier, first elected in the 2013 provincial election.
-Before Bernier, Peace River South was represented by Blair Lekstrom between 2001 and 2013, and by Jack Weisgerber, between 1986 and 2001, of the Social Credit Party of British Columbia (1986–1994) and Reform Party of British Columbia (1994–2001).
+The province staffs a government agent office in Chetwynd for access to licenses, permits, and government programs.
+Through Northern Health the province operates the five-bed Chetwynd General Hospital.
+As part of the Peace River South provincial electoral district, it is represented in the Legislative Assembly of British Columbia by Mike Bernier of the BC United party, formerly the BC Liberals, who was first elected in the 2013 provincial election.
+Before Bernier, Peace River South was represented by Blair Lekstrom between 2001 and 2013, and by Jack Weisgerber, between 1986 and 2001, of the British Columbia Social Credit Party (1986–1994) and Reform Party of British Columbia (1994–2001).
 In 1996 as leader of the Reform Party, Weisgerber won re-election despite placing second in the Chetwynd polls to the BC Liberal Party candidate.

-Chetwynd is located in the Prince George—Peace River riding which sends a Member of Parliament to the federal House of Commons of Canada.
+Chetwynd is located in the Prince George—Peace River—Northern Rockies riding which sends a member of parliament to the federal House of Commons.
 The town has been represented by Conservative Party member Bob Zimmer since the May 2011 federal election.
 Prior to Zimmer, the town was represented by Jay Hill, also of the Conservative Party, from 1993 to 2010.
-Before Hill, the riding was represented by former Chetwynd mayor Frank Oberle of the Progressive Conservative Party.
+Before Hill, the riding was represented by former Chetwynd mayor Frank Oberle Sr. of the Progressive Conservative Party.
 Oberle was elected Chetwynd's mayor in 1968, its MP in 1972, and was appointed to be Canada's Minister of Science and Technology in 1985 and its Minister of Forestry in 1989 during the 33rd Canadian Parliament.